Fatima Enari missed the birth of her first granddaughter after suffering a severe brain injury

-Fatima Enari flew to New Zealand from the United States excited about the impeding birth of her first granddaughter and all the kisses and cuddles that were to come.
+Fatima Enari flew to New Zealand from the United States excited about the impending birth of her first granddaughter and all the kisses and cuddles that were to come.

 Enari suffered a severe brain injury after being hit by a cyclist on October 22.
 She has been drifting in and out of consciousness ever since and while the family have introduced her to the newborn she hasn't been well enough to fully register what's going on.